USEPA/EPANET2.2/QA_Documentation/EPANET_QAPP.md

 ------------------

-The primary objective of this project is to perform in house research and development on the EPANET UI application and computational engine features and to work with open-source development communities and other stakeholder organizations on integrating their feature contributions.
+The primary objective of this project is to perform in house research and development on the EPANET UI application and computational engines and their features and to work with open-source development communities and other stakeholder organizations on integrating their feature contributions.
-The project team will employ software development best practices related to design, development, testing, documentation, delivery, installation, and maintenance to ensure cost effectiveness of this project and performance of the resulting software applications.
+EPA project team will employ software development best practices related to design, development, testing, documentation, delivery, installation, and maintenance to ensure cost effectiveness of this project and performance of the resulting software applications.